Price Impact Under Heterogeneous Beliefs and Restricted Participation: Introduction

-Literature discussing models with limited participation (see, amongst others, \cite{RahZig09}, \cite{Zig04} and \cite{Zig06}) distinguishes market participants to arbitrageurs and competitive investors.
-Arbitrageurs have access to all tradeable assets and act strategically in a Cournot-type of framework, while investors are assumed price-takers.
-In our paper, all traders act strategically, even if some of them have access to all securities and others do not.
-Our model is hence more appropriate when large investors know that they can influence the market even if they are restricted to trade only a subset of the securities.
+Finally, there is a further link of our model with literature that considers asymmetric market power and segmented markets.
+For example,~\cite{TuckVi92},~\cite{RahZig09},~\cite{Zig04, Zig06} consider financial markets with restricted participation where market participants are distinguished to arbitrageurs and competitive investors; arbitrageurs have access to all tradeable assets and act strategically in a Cournot-type of framework, while investors are assumed price-takers.
+In our model, \emph{all} traders act strategically, making it more appropriate when large investors know that they can influence the market, even if they are restricted to trade only a subset of the securities.

-We further provide a simple example in \S \ref{subsec:exampleSocialIneff}, where all agents except one are homogeneous and fully agree on the distribution of the securities' payoffs, demonstrating that it is not socially optimal to move from restricted participation to full participation in the presence of price impact in the model.
-This is in start contrast with what happens in competitive equilibrium, without price impact, when full participation is always optimal, since it leads to a Pareto optimal allocation.